-The core therapeutic areas for Shionogi are infectious diseases and pain; obtaining adequate treatment for both can be challenging, even in developed markets.
+The focus areas for SHIONOGI are infectious diseases with the high degree of impact that threatens society and QOL diseases with a high social impact; obtaining adequate treatment for both can be challenging, even in developed markets.
 Shionogi is a full partner of the Global Health Innovative Technology (GHIT) Fund, which was established in 2013 to develop medicines, vaccines, and diagnostics using Japanese expertise with the objective of controlling infectious diseases in developing countries.
 Diseases of focus include HIV/AIDS, tuberculosis, malaria, and neglected tropical diseases.
 Other partners include the Government of Japan and the Bill and Melinda Gates Foundation.

 Initiatives to combat neglected tropical diseases (NTDs)